 Megatrends create firmware for motherboard and computer manufacturers as well as for certain Chromebook manufacturers.

-Taiwan’s tech sector has frequently been hit by such attacks in the past few years, like Acer, AdvanTech, Compal, Quanta, and Garmin, according to The Record report.
+According to The Record report, Taiwan’s tech sector has frequently been hit by such attacks in the past few years, like Acer, AdvanTech, Compal, Quanta, and Garmin.

 Acer was reportedly hit with an attack by the REvil group.